 Traditional Treatments for Spasms

 Ideally, spasms should be prevented.
 Therefore, avoiding dehydration and disturbances in electrolytes are helpful.
 People should remember to warm up and stretch before any vigorous activities and sports.
+This will both minimize or prevent occurrences of muscle spasms while also improving the patient’s performance in the physical activity.
 If a spasm occurs, it is important to “stretch the muscle back to length to break the spasm cycle and resolve the acute situation”.
 Strained and sprained muscles are typically treated with anti-inflammatory medications, prescription narcotics, and muscle relaxants.
-Doctors may also prescribe anti-Parkinsonian drugs, seizure-control drugs, and Botox (Botulinum toxin type A).4 All medications can have side effects, and some can lead to addiction.
+Doctors may also prescribe anti-Parkinsonian drugs, seizure-control drugs, and Botox (Botulinum toxin type A).4 All medications can have side effects, and some could lead to addiction.
+For these reasons, natural treatment options should be explored and pursued before trying the more serious options.

 Chiropractors use a pill-free approach to dealing with muscle spasms.
 Typical treatments that chiropractors employ include joint manipulation, soft tissue manipulation, and associated therapies.
 Joint manipulation restores normal range of motion and reduces pain.
 Soft tissue manipulation includes stretching and massage therapy in order to provide relief and decrease scar tissue.
 Associated therapies include hot/cold treatments, ultrasound, and electrical stimulation.
 They also prevent swelling and scarring.
 Chiropractors will also recommend exercises and strength training, as well as nutritional supplementation.5 Chiropractors often deal with patients who feel “tight”, with “constant aches and pains in the back of the neck, lower back, and hips”.
 Many patients have tender “trigger points” which feel sensitive when pressed.
 “A healthy spinal column- nerve system is a necessary foundation for proper muscle function.”6 Of course, the ultimate purpose of seeking chiropractic care for muscle spasms and cramps is not only pain relief, but addressing the underlying causes of the problem and preventing future issues.